 - Evil Wears Black: Downplayed — Seabreeze is the only Breezie who dresses in black, and he's the only one who's constantly angry.
 However, his anger is justifiable since he's just trying to get back home to his family.

-- Happily Married / Good Parent: Implied when we see his family at the end of the episode; his first instinct is to smile warmly at his wife and hug his kid tightly.
+- Happily Married: Implied when we see his family at the end of the episode; his first instinct is to smile warmly at his wife and hug his kid tightly.

 - Only Sane Man: A little more abrasive than most, but he is the only one among the Breezies who's focused on going back home.

-- Real Men Have Pink Hair: Despite his hair color (and huge eyelashes), he never actually acts girly.
+- Real Men Wear Pink: Despite his hair color (and huge eyelashes), he never actually acts girly.

 - Speaking Simlish: The Breezies all speak a strange blend of Scottish and Swedish, but Seabreeze is able to speak English and acts as their translator.

-- Spock Speak: Seabreeze does not use contractions.
+- Spock Speak: Seabreeze does not use contractions when he speaks.